 - Budget for the Support Year* and financial statements (audited if available) for the current year (projections are acceptable) and the preceding year.
 This should amount to three consecutive years of financial information.
 Download recommended Excel budget template

 *For the October 1st, 2023 deadline, the Support Year will be your 2024 summer festival or conference, which in many cases will coincide with your 2023 fiscal year.
 If your performance season and fiscal year do not coincide, please indicate this in the application.
 In any event, please submit financial information for the Support Year and the two years immediately preceding the Support Year.

 PLEASE SAVE YOUR WORK OFTEN

-The deadline for applications for the April 15, 2018 round is 11:59 p.m.
-Eastern Standard Time on Sunday, April 15, 2018.
-Applicants will be notified of funding decisions in or about June 2018.
+The deadline for applications for the 2023 Support for Summer Festivals and Conferences is 11:59 p.m.
+Eastern Standard Time on October 1st, 2023.
+Applicants will be notified of funding decisions in or about February, 2023.
 Please do not contact the Fund for information on funding decisions.

 IMPORTANT: You are responsible for complying with all legal and contractual requirements that may apply to the creation of your materials.
 The Alice M. Ditson Fund hereby disclaims all legal responsibility in connection with your submissions.
 In case of questions, consult your legal advisor.